alexferreiradev/alexferreiradev.github.io/blog/articles/3-test-libraries.md

 ## Practice

-The best way to learn is practising.
-So, let define some project to exemplify the use of test.
-In the follow sections we will present how to use the libraries, how to create a test and run and the full example are in the github repository referenced in the end.
+The best way to learn is practicing.
+So, let define some project to exemplify the use of the libraries to TDD.
+In the below sections, we will present how to use the libraries, how to create and run a test, and in the end, you can find the full example are in the github repository.

 ### Project example